 Similarly, if you wear your retainer at night, remove it during the day and put it back in, it may feel slightly uncomfortable as your teeth readjust to it.

 If, however, you wear your retainer regularly and it is still causing significant pain and discomfort, talk to your dentist or orthodontist so they can make any needed adjustments.

 How Much Do Dental Retainers Cost?

 A dental retainer costs anywhere from $100 to $1,000 out-of-pocket, and prices vary based on the brand and type of retainer you get.

 Sometimes dental retainers will be included in the cost of getting braces, or shown as an additional fee.

-If your dental insurance plan doesn’t cover or help you with the cost (and many don’t cover cosmetic work like this), you might consider getting a dental savings plan instead, which can offer you significant discounts on dentist and orthodontist visits, braces and 20% off the cost of dental retainers.
+If your dental insurance plan doesn’t cover or help you with the cost (and many don’t cover cosmetic work like this), you might consider getting a dental savings plan instead, which can offer you significant discounts on dentist and orthodontist visits, braces and dental retainers.

 Article reviewed by Dr. Parley Hubler, Jr., at Lucas Family Dentistry.